To a large extent the content of this page will be driven by you; we want to hear your news and views, successes and failures.

 John Storer Charnwood provides a varied programme of training aimed at staff, volunteers and trustees of VCS groups.
 If we don’t offer it, we probably know someone who does.
 If your VCS group can offer training to others, or you’re looking for something not listed here contact us on firstname.lastname@example.org.

-This is the training available at John Storer Charnwood up until the end of 2017, plus a selection of courses available elsewhere:
+Here is the new training schedule for January-March 2018 at John Storer Charnwood, plus a selection of courses available elsewhere:

 There are a number of courses we are able to run throughout the year.
 These include: Emergency First Aid at Work, First Aid Awareness, QA Level 1 Award in Fire Safety Awareness, QA Level 2 Award in Fire Safety (QCF), Level 2 Food Safety – Catering, Health and Safety Awareness, Principles of Manual Handling, Confidentiality and Boundaries.